Kensington (Olympia) station: Name and location

 In 1863, with the opening of the West London Extension Railway, a station named Kensington was opened 3/8 mi north of the junction with the West London Railway, but when several underground lines opened stations at High Street Kensington and West Kensington, the station name was changed to Addison Road to avoid any confusion.

 The station appears as Kensington Olympia on the National Rail website and on some of its maps and timetables.
 On London Underground and London Overground maps, station signage and the London Rail & Tube Services map, it is labelled Kensington (Olympia).
 On the automated announcements and the dot matrix indicators on District line trains, the station is shown as simply Olympia.

 The station is located alongside the namesake Olympia exhibition centre.
 The boundary between the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham here runs parallel to and immediately to the west of the railway line.

 The platforms are accessed via Russell Road from the east and Olympia Way from the west.
 A footbridge connects the two roads, and is segregated so it is possible to walk directly from Russell Road to Olympia Way without having to pass through any ticket barriers.
-Platform 1 serves the part-time District line services towards High Street Kensington via Earl's Court, platform 2 serves Overground trains towards Willesden, and platform 3 runs towards Clapham Junction.
+Platform 1 serves the part-time District line services towards High Street Kensington via Earl's Court, platform 2 serves Mildmay line Overground trains towards Willesden, and platform 3 runs towards Clapham Junction.

-London Buses routes 9, 23, 27, 28, 49, 306, C1; night routes N9, N28 and Green Line Coaches services 701 and 702 call at and pass the station.
+London Buses routes 9, 27, 28, 49, 306, C1; night routes N9, N28 and Green Line Coaches services 701 and 702 call at and pass the station.